pomle/react-flat-store/README.md

   }
   ```

 - Combine collection writes with entry writes to work with normalized data over multiple queries.
-Namespace can be used to isolating collections, as well as sharing collections.
+Namespace can be used for isolating collections, as well as sharing collections.

   To share collections; use the same namespace.
   To isolate collections; use a secret namespace.